By Andrew Sherlock

 Contact us if you’d like to find out more about using family trusts and whether they are the right structure for you.

 A Chartered Accountant with a background in funds management, Andrew’s career spans more than 30 years.
-Andrew was one of the first people in Australia to obtain the Self-Managed Superannuation Specialist accreditation and is one of only a few advisers in Australia to be a Certified Investment Management Analyst and a lifetime member of the international MDRT Top of the Table.
-He holds a BA Economics degree from Macquarie University with majors in accounting and finance.
+Andrew was one of the first people in Australia to obtain the Self-Managed Superannuation Specialist accreditation and is one of only a few advisers in Australia to be a Certified Investment Management Analyst.
+He is a lifetime member of the international MDRT Top of the Table and holds a BA Economics degree from Macquarie University with majors in accounting and finance.

-Helping clients to achieve their lifestyle goals through smart financial planning, wealth structures and strategic advice, while providing peace of mind, are the cornerstones of Sherlock Wealth.
-Andrew can be reached at firstname.lastname@example.org.
+Helping clients achieve their lifestyle goals through smart investing and asset management, wealth structures, and strategic planning are the cornerstones of what Andrew and the team at Sherlock Wealth provide.

 Disclaimer: The information provided in this article is intended to provide general information only and the information has been prepared without taking into account any particular person’s objectives, financial situation or needs.
 Before acting on such information, you should consider the appropriateness of the information having regard to your personal objectives, financial situation or needs.